 IT risks don't only come from those with malicious intent.
 All businesses are vulnerable to the unexpected, for example fire, flood or hardware failure.
 You need to make regular backups of all your files and hold one in a secure off-site location.

-Finally, update your operating system and software regularly, by downloading the latest patches.
+Finally, update your operating system and software regularly, by downloading the latest patches, or turning on automatic updates.
 This will help ensure you continue to run at optimum efficiency.
 And it will cost you nothing.